emberjs/rfcs/text/0938-strict-es-module-support.md

 ```

 because it will automatically build into your app all the possible matches, when you want that.

+### Implication: treeForAddon output

+It's possible for an addon that customizes the `treeForAddon` build hook to transpile its own modules into AMD explicitly.
+This becomes a hard-error when strict-es-modules is enabled, because the resulting attempts to call `define` will throw.

+Most addons will not have this problem, because they apply the default ember-cli-babel transpilation, and we control what the default transpilation does, so we can ensure that it does not convert ES modules to AMD.
+But some addons go off and do something entirely bespoke, and if so they may need to be updated to stop doing AMD conversion.

 ## Recommendations: Replacing `require` in Addons